farnswj1/Chatterbox/README.md

-# Ollama Tutorial
+# Chatterbox
-This is an Ollama tutorial.
+This is a web that allows you to chat with an LLM provided by Ollama.

 ## Setup
 ### Backend